 Minimally-invasive Cosmetic Procedures

 There are many products that can be used in a minimally invasive fashion to help enhance your natural beauty.
 Products such as Botox and facial fillers can help erase those stubborn crows feet and forehead wrinkles.
 If you are interested in learning more, please ask Dr. Barroner and her team.
 You can also learn more by visiting out dedicated Botox and fillers site -Click Here!

 Ultra Low Dose Cone Beam CT and Dental X-rays

 You may have current diagnostic x-rays from your dental provider which we will happily evaluate and utilize during your consultation and treatment, however in some cases the images may be outdated or of limited diagnostic quality or more information is needed in which case Dr. Barroner may prescribe additional x-rays including panoramic or cone beam x-rays.
 Dr. Barroner is very conscientious of the levels of radiation her patients are exposed to and therefore carefully considers the information she needs before requesting x-rays (the ALARA principle---as low as reasonable achievable).

-Proudly Serving the Entire Pittsburgh Region and the South Hills including: Upper St. Clair PA, Mt.
+Proudly Serving the Entire Pittsburgh Region and the South Hills including: Pittsburgh, PA, Upper St. Clair PA, Mt.
 Lebanon PA, Bethel Park PA, Peters Township PA, Canonsburg PA, South Fayette PA, Bridgeville PA, Washington PA, South Park PA, McMurray PA, Venetia PA, Dormont PA, McDonald PA, Oakdale PA, Cecil PA, Greentree PA, Baldwin PA, Robinson PA, Moon PA, Pleasant Hills PA, Carnegie PA, Scott Twp PA, Bentleyville PA, California PA, Charleroi PA, Finleyville PA, Brownsville PA, Belle Vernon PA